-Identifying the benefits of your product or service can point you towards the folks who would get the most out of it.
+Identifying the benefits of your product or service can point you towards the folks who would get the most out of it - your ideal customers.
 For example, if you own a company that produces stylish, inexpensive furniture, a few of your benefits might be that your products are cost-effective and can make a new house feel like a home.

 In this scenario, you might determine that the people who would value these benefits the most are college students moving into dorms, young couples, or first-time home buyers.
 These groups of people tend to be between 18-35 years old, which gives you a great starting point for developing a customer persona.
-Then, you can start thinking about more in-depth questions.
-What social media platforms do they use most?
+Then, you can start thinking about more in-depth questions to define your target audience: What social media platforms do they use most?
 Where do they live?
 What is their furniture budget?

 Use your target audience for better marketing

-After you’ve researched your target audience, scoped out the competition, and combed through the data, you can use all of this knowledge to make informed marketing decisions.
+After you’ve researched your target audience, scoped out the competition, and combed through the data, you can use all of this knowledge to make informed marketing decisions, improve your content marketing and marketing communication.
 Here’s how to make sure that your target audience stays central to your marketing efforts.

 Write it down